 The trucker, following the delivery of a load, must present the bill of lading to whoever’s in charge of paying for his services.
 This proof of delivery, complete with signatures from all parties, serves as a receipt verifying that a shipment was delivered and the trucker’s responsibility to that shipment has ended.

-Only after a truck driver has submitted his copy of the bill of lading — signed by all stakeholders — is he able to receive payment for his services.
+Only after a truck driver has submitted his copy of the bill of lading — signed by all stakeholders — is he/she able to receive payment for services rendered.

 A Record of The Freight In Transport for Law Enforcement

 Whenever a member of law enforcement pulls over a truck driver, be it for a routine road check or another reason, that officer may request to view that shipment’s BOL documentation.